 There are some further natural and alternative medicines for UTI treatment over the counter.
 Cranberry juice has long been speculated to help treat a UTI but the evidence is mixed.
 Some studies indicate it can help stop bacteria from attaching to bladder walls however they are still unsure whether it is effective in preventing recurrent UTIs.

 Vitamin C is another speculated natural treatment for UTIs.
 At the moment there is no clinical evidence that vitamin C is effective and it is not recommended at this stage.

-Probiotic benefits for preventing UTIs has been investigated and the evidence suggests although it can produce other positive outcomes for general health, it did not find they reduced the risk of recurrent UTIs.
+Probiotic benefits for preventing UTIs have been investigated and the evidence suggests although they can produce other positive outcomes for general health, it did not find they reduced the risk of recurrent UTIs.